mhaik36/rn2912/README.md

 # How to use
 - Clone
+- Run on IOS projects in emulator/device react-native run-ios
-- Run on IOS or Android projects in emulator
+- Run on Android projects in emulator/device react-native run-android
 # Dependencies
 - react
 - react-native